 Explore the timeline to look at some of the key dates in the early discoveries of Antarctica.

-Listen to Rob DeConta talk about how the latest climate models confirm the melting of the West Antarctic glaciers and his prediction that Antarctica’s ice sheets could contribute more than a meter of sea-level rise by the end of the century
+Use this 2014 Radio NZ article, which includes interviews, to find out more about how the latest climate models confirm the melting of the West Antarctic glaciers and Rob DeConta's prediction that Antarctica’s ice sheets could contribute more than a meter of sea-level rise by the end of the century.